SummerLitchy/G_Structure/README.md

 # G_Structure

-new graph struture for mining
+new high-level graph struture

+can used to do sth like exact mining